Tyrrell’s Wines

 Recent Accolades

 Year after year Tyrrell’s wins a staggering number of awards and accolades.
-2017 was their best year yet after winning several awards at the ‘New South Wales Wine Awards’.
-They also scored high points in the ‘James Haliday 2017 Wine Compendium’, being awarded 95 points and higher for 13 of their wines.
-The winery also received a ‘double five red star’ rating for the consistently high quality of their wines.
+In 2024 the estate was named Halliday Winery of the Year, one of the highest honours in Australian wine, recognising the consistency and quality of its wines across the range.
+Earlier highlights include a standout 2017, when the winery won several awards at the New South Wales Wine Awards and received outstanding scores in the James Halliday Wine Companion, with 13 wines awarded 95 points or higher.
+The winery has also received a ‘double five red star’ rating for the consistently high quality of its wines.

-Both of Tyrrell’s flagship wines, the Vat 1 Hunter Semillon and Vat 9 Hunter Shiraz, were given the inaugural award of ‘The Wine of Provenance’ at the ‘Hunter Valley Wine Show’ in 2012.
-This put Tyrrell’s very much at the top of the tree in the Hunter Valley for both Semillon and Shiraz.
+Both of Tyrrell’s flagship wines, the Vat 1 Hunter Semillon and Vat 9 Hunter Shiraz, were given the inaugural award of ‘The Wine of Provenance’ at the Hunter Valley Wine Show in 2012, firmly cementing Tyrrell’s position at the top of the Hunter Valley for both Semillon and Shiraz.